For Immediate Release

 - Energy Alabama

 Rev. Michael Malcom is the founder and Executive Director of the Peoples Justice Council, a Birmingham-based faith organization working at the intersection of theology and environmental justice.
-Through its “No Dirty Deals” campaign, PJC raises awareness of false climate solutions like biomass, LNG, and carbon capture.
-PJC, in partnership with Arm in Arm, recently released Exposing the Unspoken, a documentary on environmental injustice and Southern Company’s fossil fuel operations.
+Through its No Dirty Deals campaign, PJC raises awareness of false climate solutions such as biomass, LNG, and carbon capture.
+In partnership with Arm in Arm, PJC recently released Exposing the Unspoken, a documentary on environmental injustice and Southern Company’s fossil fuel operations.